Tommy Edman Player Props: Cardinals vs. Guardians

-Tommy Edman -- hitting .344 in his past 10 games -- will be in action for the St. Louis Cardinals versus the Cleveland Guardians, with Shane Bieber on the hill, on May 26 at 7:10 PM ET.
+On Saturday, Tommy Edman (.290 batting average in his past 10 games, with four doubles, a triple, two walks and four RBI) and the St. Louis Cardinals play the Cleveland Guardians, whose starting pitcher will be Tanner Bibee.
+First pitch is at 7:15 PM ET.

-He had a hitless showing in his most recent game (0-for-4) against the Reds.
+He had a one-hit showing in his previous game (1-for-3) against the Guardians.

 Tommy Edman Game Info & Props vs. the Guardians